Skip to main content Skip to footer

 Privileges

-5. Use of recreational facilities, wellness, and health services, and
+5. Access to recreational, wellness, and health services and facilities.

-6. Opportunity to attend certain alumni and University events
+6. Invitations to certain alumni gatherings, institutional celebrations, and University-sponsored events